-Appeals Review (1Y, 2Y, MBAi and MMM)
+Appeals Review (1Y, 2Y, MBAi, MMM & E/W)

-Appeals for academic suspension, academic dismissal and for reinstatement are reviewed by a committee composed of the Senior Assistant Dean for Curriculum and Teaching, the Assistant Dean, Student Life, the Director of Academic Experience and the Associate Director of Academic Advising. committee's decision is made within 10-15 business days of the submission of the appeal and is communicated in writing (e-mail communication) to the student.
+Appeals for academic suspension, academic dismissal and for reinstatement are reviewed by a committee composed of the Deputy Dean, the Assistant Dean, Student Life, The Faculty Director of the FT or E/W program, the Senior Director of Academic Experience, the Director of Career Coaching, and the Associate Director of Academic Advising.
+The committee's decision is made within 10-15 business days of the submission of the appeal and is communicated in writing (e-mail communication) to the student.
 The committee's decisions are final.